jefflgaol/Install-Caffe-Ubuntu-18.04/README.md

 $ source ~/.bashrc
 ```
 ## Common Problems
-For different OpenCV version, you might have different library.
-If something's missing from the library, you can remove it from LIBRARIES inside the Makefile.
-## Libboost
+### Libboost
+If you have problem with boost installation, you might also need to build your own Boost.
 Checkout https://gist.github.com/melvincabatuan/a5a4a10b15ef31a5a481
-If necessary, you can also build your own Boost.
 ```
 $ cd ~
 $ wget --no-verbose https://dl.bintray.com/boostorg/release/1.65.1/source/boost_1_65_1.tar.gz